-Hidden in the comfort of Cape Town, Vincent Sammy is a freelance illustrator that has carved out something unique to the genre.
+Hidden in the comfort of Cape Town, South Africa, Vincent Sammy is a freelance illustrator and comic book artist that has carved out something unique to the genre.
 Having picked up a copy of his comic book Echo Gear #0 last year, I was amazed to see the sheer talent on display.
 I had no idea what the story was about but I knew that I loved it.

 1) When did you discover that being an illustrator was your calling?